jyourstone/jellyfin-smartplaylist-plugin/docs/content/getting-started/quick-start.md

 ## Creating Your First Playlist

-1. **Access Plugin Settings**: Go to Dashboard → My Plugins → SmartPlaylist
+1. **Access Plugin Settings**: Go to Dashboard → My Plugins → SmartLists
 2. **Navigate to Create Playlist Tab**: Click on the "Create Playlist" tab
 3. **Configure Your Playlist**:
    - Enter a name for your playlist